 The loop began with a good climb up to a ridge, affording some views to the East, if a bit blocked by trees.
 The trail continued along the ridge, switching back and forth from a single trail to an old roadbed.
 I was surprised by how dry the trail was given the 2 inches of rain in the past two days.
 Little did I realize that I was on the dry side of the ridge.

-After following the ridge for some time, I came across the one remotely interesting feature of this trail – Preaching Rock.
+this trail – Preaching Rock.
 It is a natural rock formation that sticks up in the air, like a platform for preaching.
 The trail continued along the ridge for a bit longer, and then began a descent.
 The terrain suddenly changed from dry forest to lush vegetation, and I knew I had arrived at the wet side of the ridge.
 The trail crossed one of a few streams and tributaries more than 10 times in this area.
 There were also numerous puddles and wet areas, leaving my shoes as wet as they have ever been on a hike.

 I got back to the car after approximately 2.5 hours, and headed to a nearby country convenience store to refuel my car and myself.
 Since I had a bit more time, I decided to get a taste of the Pinhoti Trail.
 This trail, running over 100 miles in Georgia, connects the Pinhoti trail in Alabama to the Benton MacKaye Trail in Northeast Georgia.
 I started at the Snake Creek Gap on Highway 136, and went north for approximately 2 miles before turning around.
 This is a multi-use trail for hikers, bikers, and horses.
 Within the first few minutes, I came across two riders on horses coming south.
 It has been a long time since I have ridden a horse, but I look forward to doing some trail riding in the future when (if ever) I have more time to spare.